images/slider_image_01.jpg

 The cost of going to a Mets game is not for the faint of heart…or rather…faint of wallet.

-EVERYTHING available for purchase is monumentally more expensive than anywhere else you could possible purchase it.
+EVERYTHING available for purchase is monumentally more expensive than anywhere else you could possibly purchase it.

 The fact is that the cost of the tickets, the cost of the concessions, the cost of getting there, and if you take the car…parking there, is the cost of a short vacation.
 Everyone has their own perspective, and their own set of values…but what IS the value of what you are getting for your season tickets?